NVlabs/RLP/README.md

 ```
 @article{hatamizadeh2025rlp,
-  title={RLP: Reinforcement Learning Pre‑training},
+  title={RLP: Reinforcement as a Pretraining Objective},
   author={Hatamizadeh, Ali and Akter, Syeda Nahida and Prabhumoye, Shrimai and Kautz, Jan and Patwary, Mostofa and Shoeybi, Mohammad and Catanzaro, Bryan and Choi, Yejin},
   journal={arXiv preprint arXiv:2510.01265},
   year={2025}
 }